Turks and Caicos Skincare & Beauty Shopping

 Wildflower Skincare Lab

 Meanwhile, on Providenciales, new skincare company Wildflower Skincare Lab launched in 2021.
-Based in Caicos Café Plaza in Grace Bay, the small company creates all-natural skincare products using locally grown flowers, such as frangipani and bougainvillea with a range that includes anti-aging, spa, cleansers, sunscreen and baby products.
+Based in Caicos Café Plaza in Grace Bay, the small company creates all-natural skincare products using locally grown flowers, such as frangipani and bougainvillea with a range that includes anti-aging, spa, cleansers, sunscreen, and baby products.

 Wildflower is the first ever 100% custom skincare facility of its kind in Turks and Caicos which gives visitors and locals the opportunity to meet with a certified formulator to create custom skincare formulas on the spot based on your requests.

-For those who call the Turks and Caicos home, shopping from local skincare companies not only offers the opportunity to support local businesses, but it also provides a sustainable way to shop for skincare products rather than relying on products that are imported from afar.
+For those who call the Turks and Caicos home, shopping from local skincare companies not only offers the opportunity to support local businesses, but also provides a sustainable way to shop for skincare products rather than relying on products that are imported from afar.

 For visitors, it’s a chance to take home an authentic piece of the Turks and Caicos—a souvenir that not only will remind them of their time in the islands, but will also be a useful product for their skin using natural, island-based ingredients.